Lists, Directories, and Databases Under Copyright Law

 Some more complex issues may arise with regard to genealogies, which record the ancestry of a family.
 If the genealogy reproduces public records or transcribes cemetery headstones, this will not qualify for copyright protection.
 If the people who compile a genealogy choose among various sources in selecting the information, this might meet the minimal creativity requirement.
 If the diagram of the genealogy is ingeniously arranged, this also might meet the requirement.
 Some genealogies may be copyrightable if they include original narrative descriptions of a family’s ancestors, since these passages were not copied from another source.

 Factory and store inventories do not receive copyright protection.
 They are meant to be comprehensive, so no choice is involved in compiling their content.
 Also, they are generally arranged in alphabetical or numerical order.
 Businesses may be able to protect their inventories as trade secrets instead.
-(Read more here about trade secrets, which are a different form of intellectual property.)

 The De Minimis Rule